karina-talibzhanova/prog-p5/peerreviews.md

 * i mean, i guess they explained their example?
 * also, suggested improvements is not really needed in the documentation

+All the parameters for the constructor are clearly explained and detail the type of value it takes, whether it is optional, and what the default value is if nothing is passed into that argument.
+The methods are also clearly explained as well as their parameters.
+Additionally, the documentation shows how to actually set up and use their component through a short example at the very beginning.
+It would have been nice if it was stated obviously that p5 libraries are necessary for it to work, otherwise the user must infer this from the rest of the documentation.

+The explanation of the example was not written in depth but it does state how the HTML document interacts with the JavaScript code.
+There is a section on suggested improvements but I think this is unnecessary and does not belong in the documentation.
+Finally, they acknowledged where they got certain components and the relevant licensing.

 ### Code Quality
 * passed the linter so all good there
 * relevant comments so yay

+There were no issues when examined by the linter.
+There are also relevant comments.

 ## Review 3